[static-menu-program2]

 (Bookmark this table; it’s your checklist.)

-7. FAQ – Your Questions Answered
+7. FAQ's – Your Questions Answered

 1. Do I need German for English‑speaking companies?